 What I would expect as someone goes from baseline eyes open to task is a reduction in all frequencies.
 Alpha and theta are higher amplitude frequencies, so reducing them reduces overall activity.
 And beta is a local frequency.
 It’s not altogether clear to me that trying to increase beta amplitudes is such a hot idea.
 I think training helps to improve maintenance of the activity over time, but not necessarily amplitude.
 When theta goes down, beta probably does as well in much training–just not as much, so the ratio may change.

-Take a look at the video on our YouTube channel: Whole-Brain Training
+Take a look at our video: Whole-Brain Training

 I’ve found notes I wrote back as long ago as 2008 talking about the concept of brain circuit training, but only in the past year or so, with a base of a few dozen trainers who had taken my courses and were under my supervision here in Brazil, did I have a reasonable base for testing it out.
 The idea as you heard it in the courses years ago was based on the Othmers’ earlier versions of the “sweet spot”.
 In short, you try a bunch of stuff until the client says “Aha!” and then you keep doing that.
 The problem was always–with protocols as with magical frequencies–many clients never said AHA.
 In fact they didn’t notice much difference no matter what we did.

 The approach to training plans changed somewhat a while back, when I began producing plans that included 2-3 different trainings for each session.
 There might be trainings that worked the same thing (e.g. synchrony) at multiple sites; or they might train the same sites to do multiple things (e.g. synchrony, symmetry, activation).
 These were based on what patterns appeared in the assessment.
 But I still suggested going through the plan once and then picking what “worked best” and focusing on that in later trainings.